-Within the universe of UnitedHealth, UnitedHealthcare is king, with the core health benefits segment accounting for about 80% of annual revenues.
-The UnitedHealthcare Employer & Individual unit, which serves 26 million members through its plans for students, families, individuals, and businesses (ranging from sole proprietorships to multinational enterprises), is the largest health benefits business, with the UnitedHealthcare Medicare & Retirement senior services unit not far behind.
+Within the universe of UnitedHealth, UnitedHealthcare is king, with the core health benefits segment accounting for about 65% of annual revenues.
+The UnitedHealthcare Employer & Individual unit, which serves about 30 million members through its plans for students, families, individuals, and businesses (ranging from sole proprietorships to multinational enterprises), is the largest health benefits business, with the UnitedHealthcare Medicare & Retirement senior services unit not far behind.
 A smaller division, UnitedHealthcare Community & State, manages public Medicaid programs for disabled and disadvantaged citizens.
-The UnitedHealthcare Military & Veterans provides medical plans for about 3 million active and retired military personnel and their families in the western US through a government TRICARE contract, while the UnitedHealthcare International unit serves international markets.
+The UnitedHealthcare Military & Veterans provides medical plans for about 3 million active and retired military personnel and their families in the western US through a government TRICARE contract.
+The UnitedHealthcare Global (formerly UnitedHealthcare International) unit serves international markets and includes

 Sales and Marketing

 UnitedHealth has prospered to become the largest US health insurer, in part, by expanding into new regions through the purchase of smaller rivals and corporate health plans.
 It also widens its geographic reach by establishing subsidiaries in new markets, as well as by gaining new government health coverage contracts.
-For instance, at the beginning of 2013, UnitedHealthcare became the new administrator for the federal TRICARE West Region health plan, which provides coverage for military personnel in the western US.
-The company also expanded its international coverage for global expatriates by forming partnerships with regional insurers in Australia and the Middle East during 2012.
+For instance, UnitedHealthcare recently became the new administrator for the federal TRICARE West Region health plan, which provides coverage for military personnel in the western US.
+In 2014 it began offering a Medicare Advantage plan for beneficiaries in the Cincinnati area and northern Kentucky.

 Growth in the diversified health services businesses, which are grouped under the Optum umbrella, have also helped UnitedHealth continue to grow despite economic challenges, especially as the company has been working to expand its wellness and information technology services to meet the growing needs of clients as the US health care landscape undergoes reform measures.